simonakom/movie-actor-api/README.md

 - Run the API server locally `node app.js` or `npm run dev` (nodemon).
 - You should see a message: `Server is running on http://localhost:3000`

+## Tests

+Test scenarios are available in test.txt, or you can test them using Postman.

+### Importing Postman Collection

+- In Postman, click on the "Import" button located at the top left.